markaren/E-book_cpp/Chapter2/data_structures.md

 - __Graphs:__ Graphs are a collection of nodes connected by edges.
 They can be directed (edges have a direction) or undirected.
 Graphs are used to represent relationships between elements.

 - __Sets and Maps:__ Sets store unique elements in no particular order, while maps (also known as dictionaries) store key-value pairs.
-C++ provides std::set, std::unordered_set, std::map, and std::unordered_map as part of the STL.
+C++ provides `std::set`, `std::unordered_set`, `std::map`, and `std::unordered_map` as part of the STL.

-- __Strings:__ Strings are sequences of characters.
-C++ provides both C-style strings (character arrays) and the std::string class in the Standard Library for string manipulation.

 These are just some of the common data structures in C++.
 Choosing the right data structure depends on the problem you're trying to solve and the efficiency you require for different operations.
 The C++ Standard Library provides implementations of many of these data structures.

+## Sequence containers

+Sequence containers refer to a group of container class templates in the standard library of the C++ programming language that implement storage of data elements.
+Being templates, they can be used to store arbitrary elements, such as integers or custom classes.

+The following containers are defined in the current revision of the C++ standard: `array`, `vector`, `list`, `forward_list`, `deque`.
+Each of these containers implements different algorithms for data storage, which means that they have different speed guarantees for different operations

-## Arrays
+### Arrays

 As mentioned, Arrays have a fixed size that needs to be specified during declaration.
 C provides a built-in array type, however, the C++ Standard Library provides a better option through its `std::array` type.